Kerberos Domain Username Enumeration

 The module can now be run to enumerate valid (and disabled/locked) domain accounts via the Kerberos service:

-In addition, and thanks to an addition by bwatter-r7 at rapid7, any valid enumerated usernames are stored in the Metasploit database and can be retrieved via the ‘creds’ command:
+Finally, and thanks to an addition by bwatter-r7 at rapid7, any valid enumerated usernames are stored in the Metasploit database and can be retrieved via the ‘creds’ command: